 A drug formulary is a list of covered drugs that represents the prescription therapies believed to be a necessary part of a quality treatment program.
 The drug formulary is selected by Capital Health Plan in consultation with a team of health care providers.
+Your drug formulary lists all drugs your plan overs, plus any special rules you'll need to follow with certain medications.

 Capital Health Plan utilizes Prime Therapeutics to administer our pharmacy benefits.
 You can register at the MyPrime.com website to help you manage your prescription drug benefit offered through Prime Therapeutics.
 After you register, you can check for drugs covered by your benefit, look up drug prices, search for a pharmacy near you, and view your pharmacy claim history and more.